ExclusiveDisjunction/CNTFinal/Common/examples/format.md

 1. `kind`: Either `directory` or `file`.
 2. `name`: The name of the resource
-3. `isCurrent`: Denotes if this is the current directory of the client
-4. `contents`: A list containing this format
+3. `contents`: A list containing this format
-5. `owner`: The owner of the resource.
+4. `owner`: The owner of the resource.
 For directories, this is `server`.

 Note that the first entry in the data is the `root` directory.